Skip to content

 Come on y’all, let’s rock the [whistle]

 Spoonie’s Rap inspired some other early hip-hop artists.
-Two years later, Grandmaster Flash opened “The Adventures Of Grandmaster Flash On The Wheels Of Steel” with a scratch of Spoonie G. West Street Mob starts “Break Dance Electric Boogie” with Spoonie too, but they interjected a word of their own — “You say a-one for the treble, two for the time, come on y’all, let’s BREAK DANCE” (said in vocoded robot voice.)
+Two years later, Grandmaster Flash opened “The Adventures Of Grandmaster Flash On The Wheels Of Steel” with a scratch of Spoonie G. West Street Mob starts “Break Dance Electric Boogie” with Spoonie too, though they interject a word of their own — “You say a-one for the treble, two for the time, come on y’all, let’s BREAK DANCE” (said in vocoded robot voice.)

 Other songs that quote or reference “Spoonie’s Rap:”

-• Kurtis Blow – “Under Fire”
+- Kurtis Blow – “Under Fire“

-• Common – “Food For Funk” (not on Youtube, sadly)
+- Common – “Food For Funk” (not on Youtube, sadly)

-• DJ Khaled ft.
+- DJ Khaled ft.
 Ja Rule, Fat Joe & Jadakiss – “New York Is Back” — combines Spoonie G with Carl Perkins, “One for the treble, two for the show.”

-The other big hip-hop reference point is Davy DMX, who uses a different variation of the phrase in his song “One For The Treble:”
+The other big hip-hop reference point is Davy DMX, who uses a different variation of the phrase in his song “One For The Treble.”

 One for the treble, two for the bass